roytang/blog/content/notes/2014/02/438243133034229760/index.md

   url: https://twitter.com/roytang/statuses/438243133034229760/
 ---

-RT [@hoverbird](https://twitter.com/hoverbird/): Everybody thinks "The Social Network" is the best movie about forming a new startup, but they are wrong.
-The best movie is "…
+Everybody thinks "The Social Network" is the best movie about forming a new startup, but they are wrong.
+The best movie is "Ghostbusters".